jevazquezb/Math_magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians: events
+# Math magicians: refactor with hooks

-> In this part of the project, we added the logic needed to make the Calculator component actually work.
+> In this part of the project, we refactored the Calculator component from a class-based component to a functional component with hooks.

 ## Built With